Pop 2 (mixtape): Background

 In December 2014, before the release of her sophomore album Sucker, Charli XCX revealed she was already planning her third studio album.
 She stated that it would be inspired by Japanese pop music and sound like "another planet up in the clouds" and "intensely weird and childlike".
 In July 2015, she shared in an interview that she had begun working on her third album with English producer Sophie in Los Angeles and described it as "the most pop thing, and the most electronic thing" she had ever done.
 BloodPop and Stargate were also confirmed to be involved in the album's production.
-In July and August 2015, Charli XCX co-headlined a US tour with Jack Antonoff, but on 21 August she announced that, for "personal reasons", a planned second leg of the tour would not go ahead.
+In July and August 2015, Charli XCX co-headlined Charli and Jack Do America Tour, a US tour with Jack Antonoff, but on 21 August she announced that, for "personal reasons", a planned second leg of the tour would not go ahead.

 "At the time I felt scared to talk about it.
 It felt like an invasion of my life, my personal space, my personal property.
 It was just really sad, and I was really hurt."

 — —Charli XCX talking about the leaking of her third album.